ashrithaxx/Deep-Learning-Lab/Experiment_2/README.md

 # Implementation of a Multi-Layer Perceptron

 A TensorFlow/Keras implementation of a Multi-Layer Perceptron (MLP) for multi-class image classification on the Fashion-MNIST dataset.
-This project includes data preprocessing, baseline model training, hyperparameter optimization using RandomizedSearchCV (SciKeras), and performance evaluation.

 ## Features